asazycat/ncNewsBE/README.md

 4. Run "npm setup-dbs", this will create the databases and tables needed.

-5. Run "npm run seed" to populate the databases with data
+5. Run "npm run seed" to populate  local databases with data

 The link here allows api calls to be made.
-Type /api after .com to see what REST api endpoints are available.
+The link show the options available.

 To run tests from TTD, run command "npm run test"

-Hosted Link on Render: https://nc-news-render.onrender.com
+Hosted Link on Render: https://nc-news-render.onrender.com/api

+Alternativly you can put this on your own database instance and hosting site.
+Make a .env.production environment file with the value of the connection string of the database instance of your choice.

+run "npn run seed-prod"

+For rendering, add the environment variables to the hosting providor with the env.production value and value "production".